ethereumclassic/Awesome-ETC/README.md

 - [Why Proof of Stake is Less Secure Than Proof of Work](https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/)
 - [How to Have a Vision for Ethereum Classic Without Creating a Governance Orgy](https://etherplan.com/2019/07/22/how-to-have-a-vision-for-ethereum-classic-without-creating-a-governance-orgy/8359/)
 - [The Ethereum Classic vs Ethereum 1.x Dichotomy](https://etherplan.com/2019/09/18/the-ethereum-classic-vs-ethereum-1-x-dichotomy/8752/)
+- [Into the Ether with Ethereum Classic](https://grayscale.co/insights/into-the-ether-with-ethereum-classic/) - The Store of Value Commodity to Power the Internet of Things

 ## Ethereum Classic Consensus Mechanisms